mvccn/whisper_input/README.md

 ./scripts/install_macos_app.sh
 ```

-On first run, macOS will ask for:
+On first run, macOS will ask for permissions:

 - Microphone
 - Accessibility